Session Replays

 Importance Scoring

-• Rage clicks — repeated clicks in the same area, indicating frustration
+• Rage clicks — repeated clicks in the same area, which usually mean frustration

-• Console errors — JavaScript errors that occurred during the session
+• Console errors — JavaScript errors that happened during the session

-The score translates into four levels: Low, Medium, High, and Critical.
-High and critical sessions are the ones most likely to reveal real issues worth investigating.
+The score translates into four levels: Low, Medium, High and Critical.
+High and critical sessions are the ones most likely to reveal a real problem.

 Watching a Replay

-Click the play button on any row to open the replay journey modal.
-The modal has two panels:
+Click the play icon on any row to open the replay journey.
+The window has two panels.

 Segment Sidebar